 Health benefits of matcha

-- Antioxidants particularly catechins like EGCG and vitamin C, help combat free radicals, support skin health, boost immunity, and promote overall wellness.
+- Antioxidants, particularly catechins like EGCG and vitamin C, which can help neutralize free radicals and may support skin health, immune function, and overall wellness

 - According to a review published in Molecules, regular consumption of matcha, rich in catechins, L-theanine, and other bioactive compounds, “May support the body’s efforts to maintain health and prevent disease.”